MoniqueKvistholm/MoniqueKvistholm.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: <font size="+1"><strong>DEPICT</strong> consists of several projects based on artificial intelligence and medical image analysis.
+description: <strong>DEPICT</strong> consists of several projects based on artificial intelligence and medical image analysis.
 The projects work with imaging and automatic analysis, ensuring better and faster examinations and descriptions.
-Below, you can see examples of current projects.</font>
+Below, you can see examples of current projects.
 nav: true
 nav_order: 2
 display_categories: [2024, 2023]